-Report on Compliance for Each Major Federal Program
+Report on Compliance for Each Major Federal Progr8am

-We have audited Guymon School District No. 8, Texas County, Oklahoma's, compliance with the types of compliance requirements described in the OMB Circular A-133 compliance Supplement that could have a direct material effect on each of the District's major federal programs for the year ended June 30, 2014.
+We have audited Guymon School District No. 8, Texas County, Oklahoma's, compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct material effect on each of the District's major federal programs for the year ended June 30, 2016.
 The District's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.